|Click Here for References

 and Social Medicine, Aarhus University, Aarhus, Denmark Corresponding

 Background.
 Sleep disturbance is frequently reported in children after

-traumatic experiences associated with organised violence.
+traumatic experiences associated with organized violence.
 The aim of this

 study was to identify specific traumatic risk indicators and modifying